rzfeeser/dell_powermax_expand_vol_by_wwn/README.md

 Role Name
 =========

+Dell PowerMax Flash Storage Arrays require additional software available from https://github.com/dell/ansible-powermax to run.
+Despite the documentation provided by https://github.com/dell/ansible-powermax the easiest way to access the required Dell EMC PowerMax modules is by using their (not well advertised) role (which makes accessible an Ansible collection).
+I was the first download on the Dell EMC PowerMax role / collection, so I know it is not being widely used.
+However, it's very easy to use with the following instructions

+- Install the role / collection with the instructions on https://galaxy.ansible.com/dellemc/powermax
+- Now reference this collection at the top of your playbook, this reference allows ansible to use the Dell EMC PowerMax modules.
+If you never used a collection, check out some of the example playbooks packaged with this role.
+It's pretty easy.

-Dell PowerMax Flash Storage Arrays require additional software available from https://github.com/ / to run.
-After installing that software, this role may be used to expand volume(s) by wwn.
+After following the above steps, this role may be used to expand volume(s) by providing a list of dictionaries, documenting the wwn to expand, and the size (in GB) to expand that wwn to.

+Dell EMC reached out to me to provide automation solutions for their Dell EMC PowerMax product.
+I'm an automation consultant / trainer, so, if you need help Automating your Dell EMC infrastructure, we should talk!
+I'd love to run a training solution for you and your team!

 Written by Russell Zachary Feeser for Dell EMC.
-Contact z@rzfeeser.com or rzfeeser.com if you're looking for Ansible training on Dell EMC products.
+Contact z at rzfeeser.com or just visit rzfeeser.com if you're looking for Ansible training, or using Ansible with Dell EMC products.

 Requirements
 ------------

-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.
+- Install the role / collection with the instructions on https://galaxy.ansible.com/dellemc/powermax
+- Reference the `dellemc.powermax` collection at the top of each playbook
+- (Alternatively) Follow the instructions found within the documentation on https://github.com/dell/ansible-powermax to 'hard install' the prerequisite dependencies to avoid referencing the `dellemc.powermax` collection in every playbook solution

 Role Variables
 --------------